 The ash pan should be emptied when the level of ash reaches the top of the ash pan.
-On no account should the ash be allowed to build up to touch the underside of the grate bars, as this will greatly reduce the life span of the grate.
+On no account should the ash be allowed to build up to touch the underside of the grate, as this will greatly reduce the life span of the grate.

-To remove the ash pan ALWAYS USE the supplied stove gauntlets -
+To remove the ash pan ALWAYS USE the supplied glove & operating tool -

-- Open the door of the stove, pausing briefly when ajar so as to allow the fire to adjust to the increased air supply. - Locate the central handle on the ash pan with one hand (see Fig.7). - Carefully withdraw the ash pan from the ash pit chamber. - When the second lever handle is exposed hold this with the remaining hand, thus acting as shovel. - Empty the ash into a suitable metal container.
+- Open the door of the stove, pausing briefly when ajar so as to allow the fire to adjust to the increased air supply. - Insert the fork end of the operating tool into the ash pan (see Fig. 7.). - Carefully withdraw the ash pan from the ash pit chamber. - Empty the ash into a suitable metal container.
 Replace the ash pan into the stove, reversing the above procedure and close the fire door.

-Warning: Ash can be very HOT!
-Care must be taken not to burn hands or household objects with falling embers-ALWAYS USE THE GAUNTLETS SUPPLIED.
+WARNING : Ash can be very HOT!!.
+Care must be taken not to burn hands or household objects with falling embers-ALWAYS USE THE STOVE HOT GLOVE SUPPLIED.

-Empty ash only into a metal container.
-Even if the ash appears to be cold, red hot embers may be concealed and could easily start a fire or cause an injury.
+Empty only into a metal container.
+Even if the ash appears cold, red hot embers maybe concealed and could easily start a fire or cause an injury.